The following guidelines show how to include the Google Pay brand within your websites.

-When you use "Google Pay" in your marketing communication, show the trademark symbol, ™, the first or most prominent time that it appears.
-Don't use the trademark symbol when you indicate Google Pay as a payment option on your website.
+- When you use "Google Pay" in your marketing communication, show the trademark symbol, ™, the first or most prominent time that it appears.
+Don't use the trademark symbol when you list Google Pay as a payment option on your website.

 Google Pay best practices